- insulin lispro

 Instructions for use and handling

-To prevent the possible transmission of disease, each cartridge or pen must be used by one patient only, even if the needle on the delivery device is changed.
+To prevent the possible transmission of disease, each cartridge or pre-filled pen must be used by one patient only, even if the needle on the delivery device is changed.
 Patients using vials must never share needles or syringes.
 The patient should discard the needle after every injection.

 The Humalog solution should be clear and colourless.
 Humalog should not be used if it appears cloudy, thickened, or slightly coloured or if solid particles are visible.